MercersKitchen/Music-Player-github.io/Music App/ReadMe.txt

+Why is Computer Science difficult to learn?
+What could make computer scinece fun?

+---

 Develop all math-based algorithms & grade-level fluency

 Note: any computer app end-user experinece is made up of images, shapes, and text